 Presbyterian church and manse constructed for a congregation of around 500.
+Originally constructed for a congregation of Presbyterians who were based next to the Guinness Brewery and accepted a buy-out on their property.
+They chose the name Donore after the nearby, and now vanished, Donore Castle.
 The spire was never proceeded with.
 As the congregation dwindled, it was eventually sold in 1983 and is now a mosque.
 A war memorial from the First World War was moved with the congregation to the Adelaide Road Presbyterian Church.

 “A new Presbyterian church at Donore, South Circular-road, was opened on Friday last.
 It has been designed to accommodate 500 persons.
 Besides a manse now in course of erection, sundry additions to the church are in contemplation, to be carried out when funds come in.
 Mr. William Stirling is the architect, and the Messrs.
 J. and W. Beckett, builders.”
 Published in The Irish Builder, August 1 1881.

 “The building is designed in the early English style usual in ecclesiastical architecture in the latter half of the thirteenth century, which style is followed throughout in the details; it affords accommodation for 350 sitters, and is capable of extension by and end gallery to hold 150 more.
 There is at rere a vestry and session room with heating chamber, the method adapted for warming water being a circulating system of hot water, constructed by Messrs, Ross and Murray.